- About Us

 Duration: 1 November 2019 - 30 September 2021

 Deutsche Gesellschaft für Internationale Zusammenarbeiten (GiZ), Germany

-Project: Fairwork Foundation: Towards Fairwork in the Platform Economy (co-Investigator: Janaki Srinivasan; with partners at the Oxford Internet Institute, University of Oxford, UK, and University of Cape Town, South Africa)
+Project: Fairwork Foundation: Towards Fairwork in the Platform Economy (co-Investigator: Janaki Srinivasan; project coordinated by the Oxford Internet Institute, University of Oxford and University of Manchester, UK)

 Duration: 1 September 2019 - 31 August 2020

 Oxford Internet Institute, UK